Ares-Developers/Ares-docs/new/initialpayload.rst

   If this list contains fewer items than the :tag:`InitialPayload.Types` list, the last number is used as count for all following types.
 If this tag is not set, all counts are assumed to be :value:`1`.

-.. index:: Passengers; Pre-fill units with passengers like a Troop Crawler

 .. versionadded:: 0.A